For the past few years much of the high-stakes poker talk has revolved around Macau, Tom Dwan and the notorious “Asian businessmen.”

 A lot of people wanted to be part of that game, but you could only get in on personal invitation.

-Cassavetes, Salomon and Ruderman in the Mix
+Cassavetes, Salomon and Ruderman

 Nick Cassavetes, the director of several drama and comedy movies and participant at GSN’s High Stakes Poker came in, as did its commentator Gabe Kaplan, poker playboy Dan Bilzerian, record label owner Cody Leibel, Las Vegas entrepreneur Andrew Sasson and Rick Salomon, whose main claim to fame is an infamous sex tape with Paris Hilton.